redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

 ```

 ### Indexing your data
-The Redis keyspace is unstructured and flat; by default you can only access data by its primary key (keyname) making it very difficult to find a document based on a secondary characteristic, for example finding a school by name, or listing all schools in a particular city.
+The Redis keyspace is unstructured and flat; by default, you can only access data by its primary key (keyname) making it very difficult to find a document based on a secondary characteristic, for example finding a school by name or listing all schools in a particular city.
 Redis Stack addresses this need by providing a possibility to index and query your data.

 Let's take a look at a very simple example: